-To open the log in a text file or to save the log to disk, click on the floppy disk icon, 📙, in the same line as the Event Log heading.
+To open the log in a text file or to save the log to disk, click on the floppy disk icon, 🗒, in the same line as the Event Log heading.

 You can also use Secure CoPy (SCP) or FTP to view the Event Log.
-See "How to use SCP or FTP to retrieve log files".
+For more information, see How to use SCP or FTP to retrieve log files.